nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### Viewing tasks

 #### Viewing all tasks
 View a list of all task in iManager.

 Format: `view `<br>

-#### Viewing a specified task
-View a specified task by index in iManager.

-Format: `view INDEX`<br>
-> * INDEX refers to the index number shown in the most recent listing of tasks.

-Examples:
-* `view 1` <br>
-   Show the first task in the task list.

 #### Viewing all Today's tasks
 View a list of all today's task in iManager.
 Does not show floating, "done" and overdue tasks.